benhj/knoxcrypt/README.md

 TeaSafe: A user-space encrypted filesystem
 ------------------------------------------

+###### What is it?

+- an encrypted filesystem
+- uses the FUSE headers and libraries
+- more like Truecrypt than EncFS
+- uses the XTEA cipher for encryption
+- employs a very simple and custom developed filesystem
+- can create and utilize a 'hidden' sub-volume
+- might not be secure
+- probably buggy
+- in need of testers

+###### Slightly more wordy spiel..

-The ongoing aim of TeaSafe is to learn about filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS) and chats with friends.
+The ongoing aim of TeaSafe is to learn about filesystem implementation -- the whole thing is based on ideas gleaned from various wiki articles about previously implemented filesystems (most prevalently HFS).
 The filesystem is block-based, existing as a single 'disk image' that can be mounted to a user-specified mount-point.
 In addition, the disk image is transformed using a variant of the XTEA algorithm to provide a measure of security.